ExitValue.ai

 Owner-operator dependency matters more in staffing than most service businesses because so many client relationships sit with the founder.
 If the owner personally controls the top 5 hospital relationships, expect a 1-2x multiple haircut and an aggressive earnout structure.

-Want to know what your healthcare staffing business is worth?
+Estimate your healthcare staffing business value

 Frequently Asked Questions